 Moving to Dubai from the UK?
 Here’s everything you need to know

-People from around the world flock to Dubai for better career opportunities and the chance of a luxurious, sun-drenched lifestyle.
+People from around the world flock to Dubai for better career opportunities and the chance of a luxurious and sun-drenched lifestyle.
 The pristine white beaches, massive malls and plethora of leisure landmarks are some reasons folks fall in love with the City of Gold.
 But before making the big move, there are quite a few things people need to be aware of, including the visa process, the documents required and the life that potentially awaits them amidst the desert dunes.
-So, if you are considering a move to Dubai from the UK?
-This comprehensive guide is your ultimate research source.
+So, are you considering a move to Dubai from the UK?
+This comprehensive guide can make the prospect easier.

 Visa Requirements for Moving to Dubai from the UK